sbmlteam/sbmlteam.github.io/site/content/software/libsbml/_index.md

 * **Portability**.
 The code is highly portable.
 It's supported on Linux (multiple variants), Windows (native), MacOS&nbsp;X, and also runs on Solaris and FreeBSD.

 LibSBML is available for free under the terms of the [LGPL version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) in both source-code form and precompiled binaries for a variety of systems.

-## Publications

-Article citations are crucial to our academic careers.
-If you use libSBML and you publish papers about your software, we ask that you please cite the [libSBML paper](https://doi.org/10.1093/bioinformatics/btn051):

-{{< cite notice="true" title="LibSBML: An API Library for SBML" authors="Bornstein, B.&nbsp;J., Keating, S.&nbsp;M., Jouraku, A., and Hucka M." source="_Bioinformatics_,  24(6):880&ndash;881, 2008" link="https://doi.org/10.1093/bioinformatics/btn051" bibtex="libsbml.bib" endnote="libsbml.ris" >}}

 ## Software releases